 Because Catholic media in the United States doesn’t look representative of the racial demographic in the United States, is it possible that we are missing opportunities to effectively evangelize non-Whites?
 As long as mainstream Catholic media continues to look predominately White, will it only continue to attract more of the same?

+Why does race matter?
+Does truth have a color?
+Isn’t it all about the color of the Blood of Christ?
 Ideally, race wouldn’t matter, and ideally, everyone would be immune to the appearance of the vessel containing truth.
 But the fact remains: we don’t live in an ideal world.
 I remember those decades before I came to know that Jesus is real; during the 80s, 90s, and the first part of this century, long before I knew the differences between Catholicism and Protestantism – I would channel surf past the Eternal Word Television Network (EWTN) and even sometimes stop for a while to hear what they were saying.
 I figured they were Christians because I saw Christian symbols in the background, but the reason I would stop and listen is that they looked like peculiar people (I would eventually come to discover that the lady dressed as a nun is the founder of the network, Mother Mary Angelica).
 I’d listen for awhile and then move on to the next channel, because inasmuch as she and other show hosts looked and sounded interesting, I couldn’t identify with them on that most basic level of my maturity at that time.
 These people only perpetuated my ignorant belief that Christianity was a White man’s religion.